Chapter Six: The Starry Void

 “Don’t worry about it.”
 Yali tiredly handed me a battery pack that I could plug my phone into.

 “You brought a battery pack?
-I mean, thanks a bunch, but won't that run out too?”
+I mean, thanks a bunch, but won’t that run out too?”
 I said.
-But I did plug my phone into it and leave it on the table.
+But I did plug it in.

 “I’ll manifest another.
 I didn’t even bring it to the Otherworld, I only borrowed it from someone –”